 Maximum length for the book review is 1000-1200 words, no more please.

-nIn fact, in this book Awino Okech and her co-editors highlight social and political transformations that are taking place throughout African continent where armed conflicts yielded to different forms of state-society relationship and it is similar to the principal editor’s another book: ‘’Protest and Power: Gender, State and Society in Africa’’, which relates almost the same issues.
-With democratic transition occurred in 1990s via the advent of multiparty politics, we have seen the formation of civil societies that constitute potential pawns for both ruling regimes and political opposition in conflict.
-Actually, we may understand the interest of the authors in these themes through their theoretical backgrounds in connection with gender, feminism, activism, sexuality and the nation state in their manifestations in post-conflict societies, especially when to it comes to changing the way to analyse and put in practice the outcomes of the African studies conducted by young African scholars.
-Herein, gender’s disappearance in discourses on the youth-hood, protests and socio-political change in Africa is explored as an essential tool for contestation supposedly to lead to social development.
-In this framework, we think that the collective action between youth and gender for social justice and development through the means of protests is obviously commendable since such a scientific literary approach has been rarely carried out in the field of social sciences.
-As the new generation of activists is in outshining Though, this approach presents certain weaknesses like the critical threat of co-option of youth including women and other gendered categories by political parties or governments. y, in the Sub-saharan….
-In addition to this, the authors do not explain how to deconstruct the patriarchal structures that have been encouraging the practices which still prevent gender from accessing certain rights or being free of all form of violence.
+In contemporary history, a number of countries aspiring for democracy and social justice including the recognition of gender and women’s rights have steadily used non-violent insurrections as a tool to challenge oppression from tyrannical governments.
+In this book, Awino Okech and the other authors explore ….. erein, considering the fact that all regimes derive their legitimacy from citizens, popular uprisings should be understood by the right of people to make use of their soft power to create social change from the perspective of an intersectional, gender and rights based approach to inclusive development.
+With democratic transition occurred in the 1990s via the advent of multiparty politics, we have seen the formation of civil societies that constitute potential pawns as stated earlier for both ruling regimes and political opposition in contests.
+Actually, one might understand the interest of the authors in these themes through their theoretical backgrounds in fields of gender, feminism, activism, sexuality and the nation state in their manifestations in post-conflict societies.
+In other words, it appeared that many African societies have been shaped on the basis of male political and economic perspective by shrinking rights and freedom space to women.
+For decades after independencies, this involved non-action by the state on violence against women and gender non-conforming people.
+Consequently, women’s rights organizations and youth movements found a common objective to fight together against injustices since the latter is also seen as a victim of an authoritarian regime.
+In this book, gender’s issues in discourses on the youth-hood, protests and socio-political change in Africa are explored as an essential tool for contestation supposedly to lead to social development and political change in African (????) states.
+In this framework, it is possible to think that the collective action between youth and gender for social justice and development through the means of protests is obviously commendable since such a scientific literary approach has been not very often carried out in the field of social sciences.
+As the new generation of activists is aware of the importance of gender freedom and rights in outshining the old generation of movements, the in-depth patriarchal roots lose some strengths.
+Though, this approach still presents certain weaknesses like the critical threat of co-option of youth including women and other gendered categories by political parties or governments.
+More clearly, in the Sub-saharan countries such as Senegal, African youth movements and especially students’ protests have been criticised for being manipulated by political opposition parties in order to transform them into real opponents to governmental system.
+In addition, the authors did mention patriarchy as a crucial cause of gender and women injustice but they missed to explore other potential ways on how to deconstruct the patriarchal structures that have been encouraging the practices which still prevent gender from accessing certain rights or being free of all form of violence.
 How can we deal with this threat of instrumentalization of youth and foster most appropriate social structures for women for more equitable social justice and harmonious development desired by every citizen by including gender issues?
 This task may be difficult to examine but it deserves to be approached.